Dirc/webapp_fullstack_go_docker/blog.md

 The `go get -d` command downloads all dependencies of the webapp and `go install` installs the webapp.
 After installing the webapp it becomes available as an executable `app`, i.e. the `WORKDIR` directory.

+To build the webapp without a database, we need to comment out the database connection in the `main` function in the `main.go` file.

 We can now try to build the image and run it.

 ```bash